Knafi/MultiMeta/README.md

 on SS64 and its forum I learnt alot about Dos and Don'ts with Batch.
 This is my Goto ressource when it comes to Batch.
 The forum provides many tricks and interresting ideas.
 Definately worth a read.
 - https://www.robvanderwoude.com/
 Rob van der Woude provides very helpful informations on his site.
-He has many code examples which have perfect desciptions how they work.
+He has many code examples which have perfect desciptions on how they work.
 - https://de.wikibooks.org/wiki/Batch-Programmierung
 German Wikibook.
 - https://en.wikibooks.org/wiki/Windows_Batch_Scripting